nuxlar/MithrixTheAccursed/README.md

 **1.2.0**

-- IF YOURE UPDATING DELETE YOURE CONFIG TO PREVENT (this is the price of configurability and satisfying almost everyone)
+- IF YOURE UPDATING DELETE YOURE CONFIG (this is the price of configurability and satisfying almost everyone)
-- Debuff resistance applies after 2 loops DONE
+- Debuff resistance applies after 2 loops (10 stages) DONE
-- Debuff immunity applies after 3 loops DONE
+- Debuff immunity applies after 3 loops (15 stages) DONE
-- Debuff resistance/immunity can be configured to start from loop 1 but can't be disabled DONE
+- Debuff resistance/immunity can be configured to start from loop 1 (5 stages) DONE
 - First loop scaling is now separate from other loop scaling DONE
 - Removed damage, armor, and shards from stat scaling DONE
 - Split scaling into HP and Mobility (movespd, acceleration, atkspd, turnspd) DONE